BenchLabs/bench-technology-handbook/inspiring-action.md

 This conversation has the same assertions as the conversation above it.
 The difference is that this assessment is made from above the line: full of ownership, responsibility, and accountability.
 Person 2 accepts the assessment, and is even inspired to offer their help.
 Action is imminent.

+### Summary: Inspiring Action

-The line acts as an acid test for the effectiveness of an assessment.
-If an assessment is made from below the line, it presents a limited view of how things might get better.
-Therefore, it is unlikely to inspire action from others.
-If an assessment is made from above the line, it presents an expansive and inclusive view of how things might get better.
-Therefore, it is more likely to inspire action from others.
+Assessments can only inspire action if they are accepted.
+For assessments to be accepted, they need to be grounded with assertions that are both relevant and satisfying to the listener(s).
+If an assessment is made from below the line, it presents a limited view of how things might get better; therefore, it is unlikely to inspire action from others.
+If an assessment is made from above the line, it presents an expansive and inclusive view of how things might get better; therefore, it is more likely to inspire action from others.

 ## Practicing this Skill